wkandersen/MLOps_99/reports/README.md

 > Answer:

 We spent 7kr in total on Google Cloud during the project.
 Most of it went towards repeated attempts to set up and configure Engine instances.
 Unfortunately we couldn’t get them fully working due to permission issues, even though we were listed as project owners.
 Second most was spent on cloud storage, which worked fine.
 For future work in the cloud we would look forward to the clouds scalability and ease of access, (when granted access of cause).
 Problems like permission settings, became a major roadblock without direct support.
-We hit a wall trying to troubleshoot on our own, and all online help directed us to contacting google support, who haven’t answered yet.  that said, services like cloud storage seems efficient, quick, reliable and cost-effective.
+We hit a wall trying to troubleshoot on our own, and all online help directed us to contacting google support, who haven’t answered yet.
+That said, services like cloud storage seems efficient, quick, reliable and cost-effective.
 With help from google support we dream of exploring AI API’s pr serverless tools.
 For now it feel like an untapped potential for our proejct, and while having some learning-curve frustrations, we’re optimistic about its possibilities once we have overcome the initial barriers.

 ### Question 28